-Market research can help improve existing implementation of a business plan, help inform starting another business or allow the business owner to look at other avenues in the market.
-Companies might start with small issue problems, like “my sales team isn’t meeting its quota, can you help me with that?”.
-And the data could help solve that problem, but there could be an underlying bigger problem that has nothing to do with the sales team’s productivity.
-It might be that the product isn’t being sold in the right market, and that problem is interconnected with the other smaller problems.
-Market research can help identify that and therefore find a better more long-term solution.
+Market research can help improve the existing implementation of a business plan, help inform starting another business or allow the business owner to look at other avenues in the market.
+Companies might start with small issue problems, like “my sales team isn’t meeting its quota, can it help me with that?” to understanding an underlying bigger problem that has nothing to do with the sales team’s productivity.
+It might be that a product isn’t being sold in the right market, and that problem is interconnected with the other smaller problems.
+Market research can help identify the causes and therefore find a better more long-term solution.

 From Data to Data-Driven Decision Making

-When it comes to customer engagement, the most important thing to get the right people to actually do the work.
-Some of it or all of it can be done in house.
-In some cases, the organization might have a business partner or someone in house that is really good at market research and coming up with insightful things by doing that research and turning into a good plan.
+When it comes to customer engagement, the most important thing is to get the right people to actually do the work.
+Some market research or all of it can be done in-house.
+In some cases, the organization might have a business partner or someone in-house that is really good at market research and coming up with insightful.
 However, a lot of businesses, especially small businesses, don’t have that in their organization already.
-They might not have the money or resources to hire a full-time employee with benefits and that is where finding a consultant could really help.
+They might not have the money or resources to hire a full-time research employee and that is where finding a consultant could really help.

-Find people with the right skills to understand how online surveys work, what pain points are, how to really take advantage of google analytics and google trends.
+A good idea is to find people with the right skills to understand how online surveys work, what pain points are, how to really take advantage of google analytics, and understanding google trends.
 People that know how to gather and synthesize data, research the whole market, and then connect all the dots to leverage that market research into something profitable.

 Gathering and Synthesizing the Data

 To collect data, it’s important to gather both primary and secondary research.
-Primary data is speaking directly to people whether it’s competitors or customers or potential customers.
-Basically, connecting with the key stakeholders and/or putting together a focus group in order to ask questions or make observations that aren’t possible via Google Search.
+Primary data is speaking directly to people whether it’s competitors, customers, or prospects.
+Basically, connecting with the key stakeholders and/or putting together a focus group in order to ask questions or make observations that aren’t possible such as through Google Search.
 This could also include gathering feedback from all aspects of the company itself, enabling all employees to provide their feedback so it’s not just a top-down approach.
 Secondary research is gathering information and data from Google, articles, databases, surveys, and industry reports.
 Both primary research and secondary research are necessary for market research to meet the type of research necessary.

 When skeptical of an article or survey, understanding the basic data points and basic research principles can really help with verifying its accuracy.
 For example, when looking at a survey the reader should ask questions like: